Structure#

 fieldname – the name of a field

-- get_string(fieldname: str) str | None #
+- get_string(fieldname: str) str | None#

 Finds the field corresponding to

-, and returns the string contained in the field’s value.
+fieldname, and returns the string contained in the field’s value.
 Caller is responsible for making sure the field exists and has the correct type.The string should not be modified, and remains valid until the next call to a

-function with the given structure.- Parameters:
+gst_structure_*()function with the given structure.- Parameters:

 fieldname – the name of a field

-- get_uint(fieldname: str) Tuple[bool, int] #
+- get_uint(fieldname: str) tuple[bool, int]#

 Sets the uint pointed to by

-corresponding to the value of the given field.
+valuecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.- Parameters:

 fieldname – the name of a field

-- get_uint64(fieldname: str) Tuple[bool, int] #
+- get_uint64(fieldname: str) tuple[bool, int]#

 Sets the

-corresponding to the value of the given field.
+intpointed to byvaluecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.Added in version 1.4.

 - Parameters: